The Healthiest Red Wines In The World

-The health benefits of red wine have been widely explored and debated for decades, with red wines containing around 10 times more polyphenols than white wine.
+The health benefits of red wine have been widely explored and debated for decades.
+Red wines contain around 10 times more polyphenols than white wine.
 This is because the winemaking methods allow the freshly pressed juice to be left in contact with the grape skins for an extended period of time.
 This extracts the highest concentration of polyphenols that end up in the wine.

-Here are some of the most commonly reported benefits:
+Here are some of the most common benefits: